pyTigerGraph/pyTigerGraph/README.md

 print(preInstalledResult)
 ```
+The timeout and sizeLimit parameters are optional, and should be passed in as integers.
+The default timeout is 16 seconds and the default sizeLimit is 320000 bytes.

 ## getEndpoints()
 This method returns a JSON response of all possible endpoints on the server.
 To run, simply: